MicrosoftDocs/minecraft-creator/creator/Documents/Update1.19.40.md

 **Minecraft Block Wizard:**

 To coincide with the release of custom blocks we partnered with Jannis from [Blockbench](https://www.blockbench.net) to build a Block Wizard plug-in.
-Check out our tutorial ([Getting started with Minecraft Block Wizard](MinecraftBlockWizard.md)) and see how easy it is to make custom blocks.
+Check out the tutorial ([Getting started with Minecraft Block Wizard](MinecraftBlockWizard.md)) and see how easy it is to make custom blocks.

 **Structure Block Import:**